-During this review period nonpoint source pollution impacts from rainfall and river flooding from major storm events such as Hurricane Florence in 2018, show correlations as the primary cause of the Restricted Classification in the lower Winyah Bay and Mud Bay portions of Area 05.
-Freshwater river flow from the Waccamaw, Black, Pee Dee, and Sampit Rivers diluted high salinity ocean water within these areas which had direct impacts on fecal coliform levels.
-Stations located in this particular portion of Area 05 showed a direct correlation that fecal coliform levels where highest when lower water salinity and ebb tides were documented when sampling was conducted.
+There will be no classification changes recommended within Shellfish Management Area 05 (SFMA 05) for the upcoming 2023-2024 shellfish harvesting season.
+During this review period nonpoint source pollution impacts from rainfall and river flooding from major storm events such as Hurricane Ian in 2022 and Hurricane Dorian in 2019 show correlations for the Restricted Classifications in the lower Winyah Bay and Mud Bay portions of SFMA 05.
+Freshwater river flow from the Waccamaw, Black, Pee Dee, and Sampit Rivers can dilute high salinity ocean water within these areas which can have direct impacts on fecal coliform levels.
+Stations located in this portion of SFMA 05 shows that fecal coliform levels where highest when lower water salinity and ebb tides were documented when sampling was conducted.